zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hive/mysql-to-hive.md

 ````
 <copy> info all</copy>
 ````
-**Step 5:** In the second session, go to the **GG Home for Hadoop**, and start the manager process.
+5. In the second session, go to the **GG Home for Hadoop**, and start the manager process.
 You can either cd to the directory, or call the alias gghadoop:

   ![](./images/c3.png " ")